-- Failure of crop - Non-Incidence of pests or diseases or lack of such experimental conditions - Non-availability of treatment materials like planting materials chemicals etc. - Any other impeding/ unfavourable situation for satisfying the advisory committee - Under the situations (II&III) grade 'E' should be awarded.
-The student has to reregister the same block of research credits for which 'E' grade was awarded in the following semester.
-The student should not be allowed to register for fresh (first time) research credits. - In the mark sheet, it should be mentioned that 'E' grade was awarded due to lack of attendance or want for favourable conditions.
+- Failure of crop - Non-Incidence of pests or diseases or lack of such experimental conditions - Non-availability of treatment materials like planting materials, chemicals etc. - Any other impeding/ unfavourable situation for satisfying the Advisory Committee - Under the situations (II&III) grade 'E' should be awarded.
+The student has to re-register the same block of research credits for which 'E' grade was awarded in the following semester.
+The student should not be allowed to register for fresh (first time) research credits.

+• In the mark sheet, it should be mentioned that 'E' grade was awarded due to lack of attendance for want of favourable conditions.